erzanthedev/basketball-scoreboard/README.md

 ## 📌 Overview

 The **Basketball Scoreboard** project was built as part of Scrimba’s _Frontend Developer Career Course_ under the _HTML & CSS web development basics_ section.
-This was a **solo project**, designed to strengthen my HTML & CSS skills while also giving me an opportunity to practice replicating UI from a **Figma mockup design**.
+This was a **solo project**, designed to strengthen my HTML , CSS & Javascript skills while also giving me an opportunity to practice replicating UI from a **Figma mockup design**.

 The project was initially built using **Scrimba’s built-in editor (Scrim)** and later uploaded to **GitHub** for better version control and portfolio purposes.